ambernettech/chefdk-fundamentals/scene_08.md

 8
 -

-Also it is important to note that the formatting of the string value of the content field may have some white space requirements and it is often easy to forget that because the text is inside a recipe file.
+Also it is important to note that the file content may have some important formatting that can be easily overlooked when working with the content in a recipe file.

-Besides that as the shear size of the string value of the content field grows it will consume the recipe.
+Besides that, if the size of the string value of the content field grows it will consume the recipe.
 Making it difficult to understand what is policy and what is data.

 -
 9